Machixan/Samsung-S8/README.md

 🎯 Project Philosophy :

 The philosophy behind this ROM is simple:

 Keep the Samsung Experience feel, but make it better.

-I focus on maintaining compatibility and stability while applying thoughtful improvements that enhance performance and usability without breaking core features.

-This is not meant to be an extreme modification or a heavily themed ROM.
-Instead, it is a refined and optimized Samsung Experience build designed to feel polished and practical for everyday use.

 📱 Supported Device :